vippsas/vipps-developers/faqs/users-and-payments-faq.md

 * A previous Vipps user that has deleted his/her account
 * A Vipps user that has his/her account temporarily or permanently blocked.

-Vipps cannot give more details abouyt the reason.
+Vipps cannot give more details about the reason.

 ## Is there an API for retrieving information about a Vipps user?